jess/walkout/readme.md

 ### JS Files
-Be sure to upload your javascript files...(swfobject.js, and walkout.js)
+Be sure to upload your javascript files in the the /walkout directory...(swfobject.js, and walkout-np.js)

 ### Flash File
+You shouldn't have to change anythin in the manager file.
+Just keep the filename for the video-np.swf the same.

-Open the flash file and replace the video with your video file.
+Open the video-np.fla flash file and replace the video with your video file.